oxsecurity/megalinter/docs/index.md

 **TLDR;**

 - Save [mega-linter.yml](https://raw.githubusercontent.com/nvuillam/mega-linter/master/TEMPLATES/mega-linter.yml) in a folder `.github/workflows` of your repository
+- If you want a new commit to be automatically created with fixes applied by linters, uncomment `# APPLY_FIXES: all`
 - If you do not want to check copy-pastes and spell, uncomment `# DISABLE: COPYPASTE,SPELL` in `mega-linter.yml`
 - Commit, push, and create a pull request
 - Watch !